NicolaiRee/smi2gcs/README.md

     <li>If (2i) did not give an unambiguous result expand the shell of each atom A* by one bond.</li>
     <li>Repeat (2ii) until a unique order is found.</li>
   </ol>
-3) If no unique order is found in (2) and all bound atoms are included, then sort atoms according to the input properties in descending order.
+3) If no unique order is found in (2) and all bound atoms are included, then sort atoms according to the CM5 charges in descending order.

 ## Citation